sharetribe/flex-docs/src/docs/cookbook-events/like-feature/index.md

 };
 ```

+###### Step 3: Add helper functions:

 We'll no longer need the `analyzeEvent` or `isPublished` functions found in the boilerplate code.
 Instead, let's add a few new functions.
-These functions will help us determine if the event we've received is a like or dislike, and reduce multiple likes to a single API call.
+These functions will help us determine if the event we've received is a like or dislike, and reduce multiple likes to a single API call:

-###### Step 3: Add helper functions:

 ```js
 // Get the difference between two arrays